flekschas/hipiler/README.md

 #### Browser Support

 HiPiler supports the latest version of Chrome and Firefox.
 Althought, almost everything works in Safari, t-SNE based clustering is broken.
 Once we fixed the bug Safari will be supported as well.

+_Note:_ Firefox by default starts searching on a website as soon as you start typing something.
+Unfortunately, this feature intereferes with keyboard shortcuts and can't be disabled with JS.
+If you want to use keyboard shortcuts in Firefox go to `Tools > Options > Advanced > General Tab` and disable `Search for text when I start typing`.